Hunnser86/android-crime-reporting-app/README.md

 ---
    * **Colours**

        * The site is designed in the retrofuturism style, depicting the old black and green phosperescent monitors from the 80s.
 Simple, yet effective, giving great contrast on the screen.
+This is said to be one of the best contrast colour schemes to use for the visually impaired.

    * **Typography**